ssiltanen/Fasaani/README.md

 //       Raw: DocumentSearchResult<'T> }
 ```

-Notice that you need to provide `searchAsync` expression with your type (here MyModel) to determine what type of results is returned.
+Notice that you need to provide `searchAsync` expression with a type parameter to determine what type of results is returned.

 In the response model, `Raw` contains the full as-is response the underlying SDK returned.
 This is returned to make sure that using this library does not prevent some use cases that are not pre-parsed for the user.
 The other three fields `Results`, `Facets`, and `Count` are pre-parsed from the underlying response for easier access in F#.